Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: Introduction

 In summary, our contributions include: \begin{itemize}[leftmargin=10pt] \item We design an \textbf{agent-driven data production pipeline}, where human supervision guides agents to efficiently generate challenging test cases that go beyond current agents capabilities.
 This pipeline alleviates the need for expertise annotators. \item We construct \textbf{PRDBench}, which covers 20 common domains in Python software development.
-Each benchmark item includes a PRD and evaluation metrics, and we design three categories of agent-friendly test types for comprehensive evaluation. \item We adopt the \textbf{Agent-as-a-Judge paradigm for evaluation}, enabling flexible adaptation to human-like QA assessment beyond traditional unit tests. \item We conduct extensive experiments on PRDBench, providing useful insights into both code agents and the evaluation agent. \end{itemize}
+Each benchmark item includes a PRD and evaluation metrics, and we design three categories of agent-friendly test types for comprehensive evaluation. \item We adopt the \textbf{Agent-as-a-Judge paradigm} powered by a specialized fine-tuned model.
+Based on Qwen3-Coder-30B, our \textbf{PRDJudge}\footnote{Model weights are publicly available at: \url{https://huggingface.co/AGI-Eval/PRDjudge}} achieves over \textbf{90\%} human alignment in fixed-interface scenarios, enabling flexible, human-like QA assessment beyond traditional unit tests. \item We conduct extensive experiments on PRDBench, detailing the training process and data construction of the evaluation agent, and providing useful insights into both state-of-the-art code agents and the evaluation paradigm. \end{itemize}